du5rte/notebook/JavaScript/08 functions.md

 }
 ```

-## Context
+## Scope
-Because `this` referees to it's parent scope, when wrapping a function inside another function it will be adopted by it's new parent.
+Each function has it's own scope `this` referees to it's parent, when wrapping a function inside another function it will be adopted by it's new parent context.

 ```js
 var dice = {